ubiquity/rpc-handler/docs/system-patterns.md

       3. RPCs with `status: 'syncing'` (last resort)
       4. No selection if all RPCs have critical errors
   5. Updates the cache with the detailed results and the selected endpoint (if any) via the `Cache Manager`.
-  6. Returns the selected RPC endpoint URL (or null) to the `RpcHandler`.
+  6. Returns the selected RPC endpoint URL (or null) to the `Permit2RpcManager`.

 ## 3. Key Design Patterns